Real Preferences Under Arbitrary Norms: Introduction

 \section{Introduction}

+From selecting winners in real-world elections to reaching decisions in multiagent systems, designing powerful recommendation engines, and improving language models with human feedback: The problem of evaluating several alternatives based on information about preferences collected from multiple parties lies at the heart of diverse practical applications.
+In many settings, the preference information available is \emph{ordinal}--- e.g., because rankings and pairwise comparisons can be intuitively understood by humans and communicated efficiently between agents.
+At the same time, \emph{metric} representations of preferences tend to allow more expressive evaluations and more efficient computations.
+As a result, identifying ``good'' mappings from ordinal to metric preferences constitutes a key practical challenge.

-In economics and political science, the widely popular \emph{theory of spatial preferences} represents voters and alternatives (e.g., candidates or policy outcomes) as points in Euclidean space \citep{stokes1963spatial,enelow1984spatial}.
+In economics and political science, this challenge is commonly approached via the widely popular \emph{theory of spatial preferences}, which represents agents (e.g., voters) and alternatives (e.g., candidates or policy outcomes) as points in Euclidean space \citep{stokes1963spatial,enelow1984spatial}.
 Here, the underlying norm is often assumed to be Euclidean as well; individual utilities and collective social costs are treated as functions of Euclidean distance \citep{kalandrakis2010rationalizable,eguia2013spatial}; and the dimensionality $d$ of the target space is typically low (i.e., $1 \leq d \leq 3$).
-The spatial model of preferences rests on solid theoretical foundations \citep{enelow1984spatial,eguia2011foundations,chambers2020spherical}, and weighted preferences can be used to capture the non-separability of issues \citep{davis1970expository,hinich1997analytical,binding2023non}.
-However, while much \emph{methodological} effort has focused on estimating voters' ideal points from real-world preference data \citep{ladha1991spatial,clinton2004statistical,kim2018estimating,carroll2013structure,luque2025operationalizing}, a growing body of work indicates that low-dimensional Euclidean space under the Euclidean norm provides a poor fit--- both \emph{conceptually} \citep{milyo2000logical,eguia2009utility,humphreys2010spatial} and \emph{empirically} \citep{pardos2010systemic,ye2011evaluating,henry2013euclidean,stoetzer2015multidimensional,yu2021spatial}.
+The spatial model of preferences rests on solid theoretical foundations \citep{enelow1984spatial,eguia2011foundations,chambers2020spherical}, and latent-space models could be viewed as implicitly extending these foundations beyond the political realm.
+However, while much \emph{methodological} effort has focused on estimating voters' ideal points from real-world preference data \citep{ladha1991spatial,clinton2004statistical,kim2018estimating,carroll2013structure,luque2025operationalizing}, a growing body of work indicates that low-dimensional Euclidean space under the Euclidean norm provides a poor fit--- both \emph{conceptually} \citep{milyo2000logical,eguia2009utility,humphreys2010spatial} and \emph{empirically} \citep{pardos2010systemic,ye2011evaluating,henry2013euclidean,stoetzer2015multidimensional,yu2021spatial}--- even in political applications.

+\textbf{Motivation and Related Work.}\quad Given the importance of translating between ordinal and metric representations of preference information in recommender systems, multiagent decision-making, and social-choice applications, it is natural to ask under which conditions a given \emph{preference profile} (i.e., a list of rankings over alternatives) permits what we call a \emph{rank-preserving embedding}: a mapping of voters and alternatives into a normed real vector space that encodes the available ordinal preference information in the relationships between the pairwise distances.